To submit an article online, and to check the status of your submission, you need to have an account with Sri Lanka Journal of Bio-Medical Informatics

 Authors should meet one or more of the following criteria:

-A declaration certifying that the contents have not been published elsewhere and the paper is not being submitted elsewhere should be included along with the consent to publish in SLJBMI with signatures of all authors.
+A declaration certifying that the contents have not been published elsewhere and the paper is not being submitted elsewhere should be included along with the consent to publish in SLJBMI during the submission.

-At the point of submission, Sri Lanka Journal of Biomedical Informatics policy requires that all authors reveal any financial interests or connections, direct or indirect, or other situations that might raise the question of bias in the work reported or the conclusions, implications, or opinions stated - including pertinent commercial or other sources of funding for the individual author(s) or for the associated department(s) or organization(s), personal relationships, or direct academic competition.
+At the point of submission, SLJBMI policy requires that all authors reveal any financial interests or connections, direct or indirect, or other situations that might raise the question of bias in the work reported or the conclusions, implications, or opinions stated - including pertinent commercial or other sources of funding for the individual author(s) or for the affiliated department(s) or organization(s), personal relationships, or direct academic competition.

-The manuscript should acknowledge any potential conflict of interest and bring to the notice of the Editors any possible overlap with prior publications.
-Financial support for work, including equipment and drugs, should be listed.
+The manuscript should acknowledge any potential conflict of interest and bring to the notice of the editors.
+Financial support for work, including equipment and drugs, should be declared..

 5.3.1 Types of Plagiarism